NetworkedPlanet/website/_posts/2017-02-28-introducing-datadock.md

 ### Get involved

 We've got hundreds of ideas for enhancements and features for DataDock, and we'd like to work on the things you want most.
-Get involved on by requesting features or voting up existing requests on our [support site](https://github.com/NetworkedPlanet/datadock/issues).
+Get involved on by requesting features or up-voting existing requests on our [DataDock support site](https://github.com/NetworkedPlanet/datadock/issues).

 ### It's for the geeks too